Understanding Randle Reef

 Located in the southwest corner of Hamilton Harbour, the Randle Reef site is approximately 60 hectares (120 football fields) in size.
-The site contains approximately 695,000 cubic meters of sediment contaminated with polycyclic aromatic hydrocarbons (PAH) – highly toxic chemicals – and heavy metals.
-PAH contamination at Randle Reef is a legacy from a variety of past industrial processes dating back to the 1800s.
+The site contains approximately 695,000 cubic metres of sediment contaminated with highly toxic polycyclic aromatic hydrocarbons (PAH) and heavy metals.
+PAH contamination at Randle Reef is a legacy of various past industrial processes dating back to the 1800s.

-The Randle Reef sediment remediation project involves constructing an engineered containment facility (EFC) around and on top of a portion of the most contaminated sediment in the Harbour, then dredging (scooping out) and placing the remaining contaminated sediment surrounding the structure, inside.
-The facility will be made of double steel sheet pile walls to provide structure and to prevent toxins from leaching out into the Harbour.
+The Randle Reef sediment remediation project involves constructing an engineered containment facility (EFC) around and on top of a portion of the most contaminated sediment in the Harbour.
+The remaining contaminated sediment surrounding the ECF is currently being dredged (suctioned out) and placed inside the structure.
+The ECF was constructed with double steel sheet pile walls to fortify the structure and to prevent toxins from leaching out into the Harbour.

-Environment Canada, the Ontario Ministry of the Environment, the City of Hamilton, the Hamilton Port Authority, U. S. Steel Canada, the City of Burlington, and the Regional Municipality of Halton are all working together on the Randle Reef sediment remediation project.
+Environment and Climate Change Canada, the Ontario Ministry of Environment, Conservation and Parks, the City of Hamilton, the Hamilton Oshawa Port Authority, Stelco, the City of Burlington, and the Regional Municipality of Halton are all working together on the Randle Reef sediment remediation project.